Guardian Ad Litem overview

 Considerations before asking the court to appoint a GAL

-Do you really want a Guardian Ad Litem?
+Do you want a Guardian Ad Litem?

 Some judges routinely appoint a GAL in every case.
 The majority of judges do not appoint GALs to every case, as most circuits lack a vast supply of qualified, willing attorneys to serve as GALs.

 Legal aid organizations can find themselves involved in cases where a GAL creates a significant disadvantage for their client.
-Understanding your client’s motivation in asking for a GAL is important.
+Understanding your client’s motivation in asking for a GAL is essential.
 Many clients requesting a GAL mistakenly believe that they will be getting a second, more powerful lawyer.
 Clients commonly see the GAL as an additional advocate for them because, like the GAL, clients believe that the children are the sole interest in the case.
 However, the GAL is tasked with rendering a report as to the parties and who is in the best position, in the eyes of the court, to care for the child.

 Who will pay?